Honi Soit

 Honi Soit is the student newspaper of the University of Sydney.
 First published in 1929, the newspaper is produced by an elected editorial team and a select group of reporters sourced from the university's populace.
-The name is an abbreviation of the Anglo-Norman "Honi soit qui mal y pense" ("Shame upon him who thinks evil of it").
+Its name is an abbreviation of the Anglo-Norman phrase "Honi soit qui mal y pense", meaning "shamed be (the person) who thinks evil of it".

 Layout

 Format and organisation

-Published as part of the activities of the Students' Representative Council (SRC), Honi Soit is a tabloid-style publication incorporating a mixture of humorous and serious opinion articles.
+Published as part of the activities of the University of Sydney Students' Representative Council (SRC), Honi Soit is a tabloid-sized publication incorporating a mixture of campus-specific and broader political articles.